neelchauhan/mpd-x/docs/mpd30.md

 ## []{#30}4.10.1.
 RADIUS[]{#radius}

-This chapter describes RADIUS authentication backend.
-Mpd supports both user authentication and session accounting using RADIUS.
+This chapter describes RADIUS authentication backend. mpdx supports both user authentication and session accounting using RADIUS.
 RADIUS-Accounting and RADIUS-Authentication are independant so it is possible to use them in any combination.